cardano-foundation/developer-portal/docs/getting-started/cardano-developer-community.md

 The developer categories on the [Cardano Forum](https://forum.cardano.org/c/developers/29) is an excellent place for extensive discussions and opinions, but also to get support.

 [**discord.com**](https://discord.gg/kfATXEENPD)
-Visit the developer categories on the [Cardano Community Discord](https://discord.gg/kfATXEENPD) if you prefer chat style conversations.
+Visit the developer categories on the [Cardano Community Discord](https://discord.gg/kfATXEENPD) if you prefer chat-style conversations.

 [**reddit.com/r/CardanoDevelopers**](https://www.reddit.com/r/CardanoDevelopers/)
 A subreddit dedicated to everyone building on the Cardano blockchain.